nilsh7/Hot-STARSHIP/README.md

 - Chen, Y-K., and Frank S. Milos.
 "Ablation and thermal response program for spacecraft heatshield analysis."
 Journal of Spacecraft and Rockets 36.3 (1999): 475-483.

 # Disclaimer
-The author does not take any responsibility for the correctness of the results, nor is he liable for any damage using this program's results.
+The author does not warrant the correctness of the results, nor is he liable for any damage using this program's results.
 This program was made to the author's best knowledge and belief.